kalzeo/Augmented-Fashion-Android-AR/README.md

 ## Opening the Project
-Skip steps 1 and 2 if you have already downloaded / cloned the project and go to step 3 instead.

 **DO STEPS 1 AND 2 IF THE PROJECT HAS NOT BEEN DOWNLOADED / CLONED OTHERWISE GO TO STEP 3**.

 1. Open Android Studio and click on "Get Project from Version Control" on the welcome screen.